pratham-aggr/pratham-aggr.github.io/README.md

 - Authored a research paper based on 12 weeks of study.
 - Mentored by PhD candidate Matthew Scoggins, Columbia University.
   [View Research Paper](link-to-paper)

-### **Facial Expression Recognition Drone Project**
-**Inspire Award, Government of India & National Innovation Foundation (NIF)** | 2020
-- Engineered a facial expression recognition drone using DroneKit and OpenCV for mood prediction and automated accident detection.
-- Presented the model design and e-pitch to the district government for prompt emergency alerts.

 ---

 ## Honors & Awards